dennisnordberg/julia-school/content/julia/arrays.md

  10
  ```

+ (Yes, I specially designed this website so the above would look like _The Matrix_.)

 If we want to count by anything other than 1, we can put the increment size between our start and end numbers.
 For example, if we want an array with the numbers from 5 to 15, counting by 2, we do this:

 `collect(5:2:15)`